jaimindp/Devcember/README.md

 Got back into smart contracting with Node Guardians, did proxy the proxy contract quest

 ---
+### Dec 20th
+Node guardians, more proxy contracts and gas optimization

 ### Ideas
 I probably won't get round to half of these ideas but here are some of the things I intend to explore.